 Draw blood at T = 5, 15, 30, 60 minutes: Draw 15 µL of blood (1/5 capillary) per mouse through tail bleeding.

-NOTE: There is no need to stop the bleeding during the assay unless the mice show excess bleeding.

 After the last blood collection, stop the bleeding using septic powders, refill the feed in the cage, and make sure the mice show no signs of extreme stress.